Can rural active travel infrastructure be built more quickly, for less money and with additional environmental and community benefits?

 Partner well for patient impact

-The word debt scares many people, but project finance using debt or equity doesn't have to be exclusive from grant funding.
-Partners like Scottish National Investment Bank (SNIB) invest in projects that move the country forward with patient capital; i.e. with a longer term view of the returns.
-SNIB have £2Bn for investment.
+The word "debt" scares many people, but project finance using debt or equity is normal.
+Debt funding does not have to be exclusive from conventional grant funding.
+Partners like Scottish National Investment Bank (SNIB) invest in projects that move the country forward using patient capital; i.e. loans with a longer term view of the returns.
+SNIB's fund is £2Bn.
 To date they have commited £640M (mid 2024).
-The minimum facility is £1M, with debt and equity as options.
+The minimum facility is £1M.
+Debt and equity are options.

-Read the more detailed proposal and then check out the routes
+Read the more detailed proposal and then check out some hypothetical routes

 Still here?